Beddgelert Forest, near Porthmadog

 Dwarf earthstar occurs only in mature dune grasslands such as those found at Morfa Dyffryn.

-You may also see various waxcaps, earth tongues and fairy clubs.
+You may also see multi-coloured waxcaps, coral and club fungi, earthtongues and parasols.

 The sand flats and salt marsh in the estuary are important feeding grounds for winter wildfowl.

 The beach is used by wading birds but, if you look offshore, you may spot wintering grebes and divers.

 Other bird species that put in an appearance at the reserve in winter include choughs and hen harriers.

 There are two walking routes from the Benar car park through the reserve to the beach.

 The wooden boardwalk from the car park goes straight to the beach.